ChilliCream/graphql-platform/website/src/docs/hotchocolate/api-reference/migrate-from-10-to-11.md

 ---
-title: Migrate from 10 to 11
+title: Migrate from Hot Chocolate GraphQL server 10 to 11
 ---

-# Configuration
+This guide will walk you through the manual migration steps to get you Hot Chocolate GraphQL server to version 11.

+As a general preparation, we recommend first to remove all package references to your project.
+Then start by adding the `HotChocolate.AspNetCore` package.
+The server package now contains most of the needed packages.

+When do I need to add other Hot Chocolate packages explicitly?

+We have now added the most common packages to the Hot Chocolate core.
+But there are certain areas where we still need to add some additional packages.

+TABLE

-## Startup
+# Startup

+One of the main focuses of version 11 was to create a new configuration API that brings all our builders together in one unified API.
+This also means that we had to introduce breaking changes to the way we configure schemas.

+After you have cleaned up your packages, head over to the `Startup.cs` to start with your migration.

-### ConfigureServices
+## ConfigureServices

+In your `Startup.cs` head over to the `ConfigureServices` methods.
-The creation of a schema has slightly changed. `AddGraphQL` is now called `AddGraphQLServer`.
+The configuration of a schema has slightly changed, and the new configuration API has replaced the `SchemaBuilder`.
-All methods that have been on the `SchemaBuilder` are also available on the `RequestExectuorBuilder` that is returned by `AddGraphQLServer`

-Old
+We now start with `AddGraphQLServer` to define a new GraphQL server, `AddGraphQLServer`, returns the new `IRequestExecutorBuilder` that lets us apply all the configuration methods that used to be on the `SchemaBuilder`, `StitchingBuilder` and the `QueryExecutionBuilder`.

+**Old:**

 ```csharp
     services.AddGraphQL(sp  =>